 The Cemetery Division of the Buildings and Grounds Maintenance department has a total of four cemeteries that it is responsible for grounds upkeep and overall management.

 Oakwood Cemetery, located at 2420 Oakwood Drive, is well known for its 23 acres of natural beauty, particularly the magnificent rhododendrons in the spring.
 The cemetery was established in 1834 and many of the city's founders and early settlers are buried there.
-The cemetery has been sold out of full size graves, but occasionally is able to buy back graves for resale.
-There are a limited amount of cremation only graves currently available.
+The cemetery has been sold out of full-size and cremation-only graves, but occasionally is able to buy back graves for resale.
 If you would like information on how to be placed on a waiting list for a full size grave, or to purchase a cremation grave, please contact the Buildings and Grounds department.

 Since 1945, Oakwood Cemetery has provided veterans of Cuyahoga Falls with free grave plots in its military section.
 It came to the attention of City Hall that spouses were not permitted to be buried with their military partner, per city ordinance.
 In September of 2015, Mayor Don Walters introduced legislation to ensure that loved ones can be laid to rest together.
 This policy is aligned with national veterans’ cemeteries where civilians may be buried where burial plans have been made for their veteran spouses.
 The markers are shared between partners.

 The Ladies Cemetery Association of Cuyahoga Falls, founded in 1888, is one of the finest and oldest organizations in Cuyahoga Falls today.
 The turn-of-the-century Chapel in Oakwood Cemetery was dedicated July 2, 1898, to all faiths as a service to our community and boasts 12 magnificent stained glass windows, donated by several early Falls families and social organizations.